burningtree/RQ/help.md

 This pattern is so problematic that some of its users have denounced asynchronicity, declaring that it is unnatural and impossible to manage.
-But it turns out that the problem isn't with asyschronicity.
+But it turns out that the problem isn't with asynchronicity.
 The problem is trying to do asynchronicity without proper tools.
 There are lots of tools available now, including promises.
 There are many good things that can be done with promises, but promises were not designed to help manage